emhamzahazeen/multipack/packages/multipack/README.md

 `npm run start:packages` - build and serve (aplications,apis) packages

-`npm run version:packages` - Bump package versions and Create release tags
+`npm run version:packages` - Bump package versions and Create release tags and Changelogs

 `npm run publish:packages:npm` - publish packages where the latest version is not present in the `NPM` registry